blackflux/object-rewrite/README.md

 All plugins require a `target` of type `String`, a `required` of type `Array` and `fn` of type `Functions`.

-- `target`: specifies the relative field this plugin acts on
+- `target`: specifies the relative field or object this plugin acts on
-- `required`: specifies the relative required fields for this plugin to operate.
+- `required`: specifies the relative required fields.
 Will influence `toRequest`.
 - `fn`: result of this function is used by the plugin.
 Signature is `fn({ key, value, parents, context })`.

 ### Inject Plugin